gamemann/gamemann/README.md

 Heya, my name is Christian and I **love** the open-source community!
-I am a self-taught programmer/network engineer who loves learning and progressing with technology.
+I am a self-taught programmer/network engineer who enjoys learning and progressing with technology.
 If you find any code/configuration of mine that can be improved on, I encourage you to point it out and create pull requests if necessary!

 [Deaconn](https://deaconn.net/) acts as my portfolio which includes a custom-made blog and a lot of information regarding my skills, experience, and social media links.
 I've created the website from scratch using Python and using a CSS library named Bootstrap.